jakemcannon/Improv-Generator/README.md

 - Perhaps use a dictionary API to generate words
   - My current thought is to ping a dictionary API and check its *parts of speech* with a while loop for the correct buttons
+  - So far the only way I have figured out how to do this is via quering for a random word and then query that exact random word's data to get its *partOfSpeech*.
+This creates a bug in that if the user pushes the noun button and the API does not get a *noun* than the button appears to do nothing.